|Assignee:||Chris Grandin||% Done:|

 Ensure that the installation for windows work seamlessly

-#1 Updated by Chris Grandin about 2 years ago
+#1 Updated by Chris Grandin over 2 years ago

 - Target version set to ADMB 11

 I'm trying to find out how the Windows 7 install exe is created.
 It looks like an innosetup project but who has the working project for this?
 It appears that the downloadable Windows 10.1 ADMB installs on Windows but it is in a bad place, the 'Program Files (x86)' directory which wreaks havoc on linkers.
 It does not work out-of-the-box, all users I have contact with move it into something like C:\ADMB and manual setting of paths which I can remedy.